-The Autism Scholars Awards Program was established with the support of the Ministry of Training, Colleges and Universities to ensure that Ontario continues to promote leading-edge scholarship into the condition, which affects one in 66 Canadian children, according to the Public Health Agency of Canada.
+The Autism Scholars Awards Program was established with the support of the Ministry of Colleges and Universities to ensure that Ontario continues to promote leading-edge scholarship into autism, which affects one in 66 Canadian children, according to the Public Health Agency of Canada.

 For more information on how the awards are administered, click here.